 - Wearing sunglasses and a hat with a brim to block the sun.

 - Adjusting your lifestyle and quitting smoking altogether.

 - Eating healthier with plenty of fruits and vegetables—particularly dark, leafy greens like spinach, kale, and collard greens.

 - Getting a dilated eye exam every 2 years if you’re 60 years of age or older.

 Cataracts are a completely normal aspect of aging that you can manage with proper eye health habits.
-The evolution of vision treatment allows for a very effective cataract surgery to remove cataracts safely.
+The evolution of vision treatment allows for very effective cataract surgery to remove cataracts safely.

 Being Prepared For Cataracts